ItsANoBrainer/EventOrganizer/README.md

 ### Prerequisites

-Currently the only preqrequisites are a Windows OS, as the only installation file available is a .EXE.
+Currently the only prerequisites are a Windows OS, as the only installation file available is a .EXE.
 MacOS and Linux versions are readily available for publishing on each version release if wanted.

 ```
 Windows OS [✔]